Denver nears 'breaking point' trying to deal with influx of immigrants - NewsBreak

 While staffing accounts for most of the city’s expenditures, the costs also include housing, food and transportation.

-The city opened its first emergency shelter on Dec.
+The city opened its first emergency shelter Dec.
 6 and second one last week.
-Since then, more than 1,300 immigrants have arrived to the Mile High City, mostly from El Paso.
+Since then, more than 1,300 immigrants have arrived to the Mile High City, mostly from El Paso, Texas.

+The number of immigrants arriving daily has added to the city's burden sheltering homeless people during the cold snap.
+That homeless population grew by roughly 30% with the addition of the immigrants, said Britta Fisher, chief housing officer for the Department of Housing Stability.

+Signs at city bus stops have been directing immigrants to local shelters, officials said.
+However, the Denver Gazette on Wednesday searched and found no such signs at the bus terminals at Union Station, where 90 migrants were dropped earlier this month, triggering the city’s response.

+Not all of the arriving immigrants have Denver as their final destination.

+An estimated 50% to 60% of them plan to move on, said Mimi Scheuermann, chief operating officer of Denver Human Services.
+But that assessment comes with an important caveat: It’s difficult to track and plans often change.

-Denver has opened the Denver Coliseum, 4600 Humboldt St., to house the flood of immigrants coming here.
+Officials have opened the Denver Coliseum, 4600 Humboldt St., to house the flood of arriving immigrants as the mercury is expected to plunge to sub-zero temperatures Wednesday, the first official day of winter.

-This is a developing story and will be updated.
-Check back later for more details.
+The coliseum, which will accommodate 225 people, is also open to residents and the homeless.